Sloth bear: Characteristics

 Sloth bear muzzles are thick and long, with small jaws and bulbous snouts with wide nostrils.
-They have long lower lips which can be stretched over the outer edge of their noses, and lack upper incisors, thus allowing them to suck up large numbers of insects.
+They have long lower lips which can be stretched over the outer edge of their noses, and they lack upper incisors, thus allowing them to suck up large numbers of insects.
 The premolars and molars are smaller than in other bears, as they do not chew as much vegetation.
 In adults, the teeth are usually in poor condition, due to the amount of soil they suck up and chew when feeding on insects.
 The back of the palate is long and broad, as is typical in other ant-eating mammals.
 The paws are disproportionately large, and have highly developed, sickle-shaped, blunt claws which measure 4 in in length.
 Their toe pads are connected by a hairless web.
 They have the longest tail in the bear family, which can grow to 6–7 in.
 Their back legs are not very strong, though they are knee-jointed, and allow them to assume almost any position.
 The ears are very large and floppy.
 The sloth bear is the only bear with long hair on its ears.

 Sloth bear fur is completely black (rusty for some specimens), save for a whitish Y- or V-shaped mark on the chest.
 This feature is sometimes absent, particularly in Sri Lankan specimens.
 This feature, which is also present in Asian black bears and sun bears, is thought to serve as a threat display, as all three species are sympatric with tigers (tigers usually do not carry out attacks on an adult bear if the bear is aware or facing the cat).
 The coat is long, shaggy, and unkempt, despite the relatively warm environment in which the species is found, and is particularly heavy behind the neck and between the shoulders, forming a mane which can be 30 cm long.
 The belly and underlegs can be almost bare.
 Sloth bears are usually about the same size as an Asian black bear but are immediately distinctive for their shaggier coat, whitish claws, as well as their typically rangier build.
 Their head and mouth is highly distinct from that of a black bear with a longer, narrower skull shape (particularly the snout), loose-looking, flappier lips and paler muzzle colour.
 In few areas of overlap, sloth bear confusion with sun bears is unlikely, given the latter species considerably smaller size, much shorter fur, wrinkled folding skin (especially around the back), bolder chest marking and drastically different, more compact head structure and appearance.